Douglass Montgomery

-Robert Douglass Montgomery (also credited as Kent Douglass; October 29, 1909 – July 23, 1966) was an American film actor.
+Robert Douglass Montgomery (also credited as Kent Douglass; October 29, 1909 – July 23, 1966) was an American actor.

 Early years

-The son of Chester Montgomery, a jeweler, Montgomery graduated from Los Angeles High School.
+The son of Chester Montgomery, a jeweler, and Leona Smith, Montgomery graduated from Los Angeles High School.

 Career

 Montgomery used the stage name Douglass Montgomery when he began acting in New York.
-He usually appeared as a male ingenue or leading man.

 He gained early acting experience at the Pasadena Community Playhouse.

 The film phase of his career began at M-G-M in 1930, playing the second male lead in films such as Paid and Five and Ten.
 When he signed his contract at the studio his name was changed to Kent Douglass, to avoid confusion with that studio's star Robert Montgomery.
 Upon leaving MGM in 1932, he changed it back to Douglass Montgomery.